lddsb/dnmp/README.md

   - `conf`: virtual host configuration file configuration files and nginx configuration file.
   - *Dockerfile*: configuration the Nginx container.

-- `php-fpm`: the build content directory of PHP 7.2.0.
+- `php-fpm7`: the build content directory of PHP 7.1.x.
   - `conf` : just a php.ini here
   - *Dockerfile*: configuration the PHP container.

-- `php-fpm7`: the build content directory of PHP 7.1.12.

-  > similar to `php-fpm`

-- `php-fpm5`: the build content directory of PHP 5.6.32.
+- `php-fpm5`: the build content directory of PHP 5.6.x.

-  > similar to `php-fpm`
+  > similar to `php-fpm7`

 ## What should I do if I want to switch the PHP version?